6 HIV-associated infections and end-of-life care

 6-32 How may taking many tablets cause problems?

 Adherence may be poor when so many medicines need to be taken.
 There may also be confusion about the dosing instructions of the many different medicines.
 Patients should be told they will have to take a large number of medicines and be counselled about these possible problems.
 A clearly written plan for both anti-TB and antiretroviral treatment is essential.
 Additional support may be necessary to ensure adherence such as additional counselling and education sessions, more frequent clinic visits, or using a ‘treatment buddy’ or DOTS advocate.

 6-33 What is the role of TB prophylaxis?

 All HIV-infected children, irrespective of age, who are exposed to TB through a household or close contact should be considered for TB prophylaxis, provided active TB is excluded.

 6-34 When are anti-tuberculous drugs given prophylactically to HIV-infected children?

 All clinically well HIV infected children irrespective of age who have been in contact with someone who has smear-positive pulmonary TB should be given prophylactic treatment.
 These young children are at very high risk of developing TB.

 Children under five years who are clinically well but have a positive Mantoux skin test (10 mm or more) should also be started on anti-TB treatment.

-Currently, prophylaxis consists of isoniazid for six months.
+Currently, prophylaxis consists of INH for six months.
 The treatment is given daily for seven days a week using the same dose as for short-course treatment.
 It is important to exclude active TB before starting prophylaxis.

 6-35 What neurological infections are common in HIV-positive children?